hamzehkhazaei/EECS3221_Xv6_AddSysCall_Project/README.md

 3. Start by adding the system call interface before implementing functionality
 4. Test incrementally - get a simple version working before adding complexity

 Good luck!
-Remember that kernel programming requires meticulous attention to detail, as even minor bugs can crash the entire system.
+Remember that kernel programming requires meticulous attention to detail, as even minor bugs can cause the entire system to crash.

 **Instructor:** Hamzeh Khazaei